Skip to content Skip to footer navigation

 "Ease of use is really important when you're considering which induction cooktop to buy," says Fiona.

-"With this model, we found several issues that made the cooktop more complicated to use – for example, the front cooking zones are positioned very close to the controls, so your cookware could slide over the controls (causing an error that could shut down the controls).
+"With this model, we found several issues that made the cooktop more complicated to use – for example, just like with the Ikea model above, the front cooking zones are positioned very close to the controls which runs the risk of causing an error and shutting off the cooktop.

 "The controls are also a little crowded which could be annoying if you have larger fingers or an issue with dexterity.
 There's no written labelling and very small symbols which means it's not intuitive to use, and you will likely need to refer to the manual quite a bit when you first use it."